-Several screening tests have been proposed alone or in combination (chest radiography, arterial oxygen measurements, radionuclide studies or transthoracic contrast echocardiography (TTCE)) [3, 15, 16].
-The current recommendation is to use TTCE as the initial screening test for PAVMs [14].
-TTCE has, however, two main drawbacks; the first is the high false positive rate when compared to computed tomography (CT), probably in relationship with its ability to detect very small lesions [16, 17], and the second being from its incapacity to discriminate the size and localisation of the PAVMs, making it necessary to perform complementary tests.
+Several screening tests have been proposed alone or in combination (chest radiography, arterial oxygen measurements, radionuclide studies or TTCE) (3, 15, 16).
+The current recommendation is to use TTCE as the initial screening test for PAVMs (14).
+TTCE has however, two main drawbacks the first is the high false positive rate when compared to CT, probably in relationship with its ability to detect very small lesions (16, 17), and the second being from its incapacity to discriminate the size and localization of the PAVMs, making it necessary to perform complementary tests.

-For many years, pulmonary arteriography has been the gold standard for the study of patients under suspicion of having PAVMs.
-However, the development of multidetector technology, which allows the acquisition of multiple images in a short period of time, the possibility of image reconstruction in different planes and image analysis with different techniques (such us multiplanar reconstruction, maximum intensity projection or three-dimensional reconstructions), has converted CT to a powerful, sensitive and specific technique with a performance similar, or even superior, to angiography for the detection of pulmonary vascular disorders [18-21].
-CT has, however, the drawback of using ionising radiation, which is recommended to be restricted, especially in young people.
+For many years, pulmonary arteriography has been the gold standard to study patients under suspicion of having PAVMs.
+However, the development of multidetector technology which allows the acquisition of multiple images in a short period of time, the possibility of image reconstruction in different planes and image analysis with different techniques such us multiplanar reconstruction, maximum intensity pixel or 3D reconstructions has converted CT to a powerful, sensitive and specific technique with a performance similar to or even superior to angiography for the detection of pulmonary vascular disorders (18-21).
+CT has however, the drawback of using ionising radiation, which is recommended to be restricted, especially in young people.

-Three recent articles [22-24] have emphasised the usefulness of a TTCE grading scale as a complementary tool to improve the selection of patients considered for a thoracic CT after TTCE in order to avoid unnecessary radiation exposure.
-Shunt grade on TTCE appears to be correlated with the presence of PAVMs on thoracic CT [24].
+Three recent articles (22-24) have emphasized the usefulness of a TTCE grading scale as a complementary tool to improve the selection of patients considered for a thoracic CT after TTCE in order to avoid unnecessary radiation exposure.
+Shunt grade on TTCE appears to be correlated with the presence of PAVMs on thoracic CT (24).

-The purpose of this study was to compare the results of TTCE employing a graded scale with the results of thoracic CT in order to rationalise the utilisation of both techniques.
+The purpose of this study was to compare the results of TTCE employing a graded scale with the results of thoracic CT in order to rationalize the utilization of both techniques.